 - There is a garden with planter boxes where the children plant and grow vegetables, fruits and flowers.

-- Daily hot lunches purchased from “Child Nutrition Express” a private catering company, which make homemade dishes from scratch.
+- Daily hot lunches purchased from a private catering company.
+They which homemade dishes from scratch.
 So their are not a lot of processed foods.

 - We provide individualized instruction based on a child’s needs in small groups.

 - We conduct formal parent / teacher conferences annually, or more often when needed